xot/ElectraOne/README.md

 ![Returns](./images/returns.png "Returns")

-Finally a separate 'Channel EQs' page contains controls to control the parameters of a Channel EQ device, when present on an audio/midi track or the master track.
+Finally a separate 'Channel EQs' page contains controls the parameters of an equaliser device (by defauklt the Channel EQ device), when present on an audio/midi track or the master track.
 (When more than one ChannelEq device is present, the last, rightmost ChannelEq device will be controlled.)

 ![Channel EQs](./images/channeleqs.png "Channel EQs")